Not Rated | | Drama, Mystery, Romance

 A self-conscious bride is tormented by the memory of her husband's dead first wife.

-Sir Alfred Hitchcock frequently clashed with Producer David O. Selznick over Hitchcock's habit of cutting in-camera.
-Rather than give Selznick several complete shots of each set-up so the movie could be assembled in a variety of ways, Hitchcock had the final cut already worked out ... ...
+Sir Alfred Hitchcock frequently clashed with producer David O. Selznick over Hitchcock's habit of cutting in-camera.
+Rather than give Selznick several complete shots of each set-up so the movie could be assembled in a variety of ways, Hitchcock had the final cut already worked out before shooting, and filmed only as much of each long shot and close-up as he planned to use in the movie.

 The original 1940 credits read "Selznick International presents its picturization of Daphne Du Maurier's 'Rebecca'".
 The credits on the re-issue version read "The Selznick Studio presents its production of Daphne Du Maurier's 'Rebecca'".